mohitjain/mohitjain/_posts/2012-12-23-9-collection-views-in-backbone-js-learning-backbone-js.md

 ![collection views in backbone js](/wp-content/uploads/2012/12/Screen-Shot-2012-12-23-at-5.47.44-AM.png?fit=725,680)

 *   So what I can see is three objects in the collection view
-*   Lots of functions that can be applied on collection views.
+*   Lots of functions that can be applied to collection views.

-So lets move ahead and use each function and loop over the collection view.
+So let's move ahead and use each function and loop over the collection view.
 Lets for now just run a loop.

 {% highlight javascript %}

 // loop over all the person objects in the peopleCollection
 render: function(){
     this.collection.each(function(person){
             console.log(person);
     });
 }

 {% endhighlight %}

 So first step of looping is done.
-Now lets move ahead of second step ie: Create a view for each person.
+Now let's move ahead of the second step i.e., Create a view for each person.

 {% highlight javascript %}

 // loop over all the person objects in the peopleCollection
 render: function(){
     this.collection.each(function(person){
             var personView = new PersonView({ model: person });
             console.log(personView.el);
     });
 }

 {% endhighlight %}